Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
     *   If you know that you will not use specific classes in the *.neuralNet or *.imageRetriever packages you can remove them now.
-    *   FileRetriever and CameraRetriever both use OpenCV, which is not in the gradle dependencies.
+    *   FileRetriever, NetworkStreamRetriever, and CameraRetriever all use OpenCV, which is not in the gradle dependencies.
 If they are not removed you must install OpenCV version 3.4.2, set the environment variable OPENCV_LOC to the folder containing the jar, and ensure that when running your code the jar is in the classpath and (lib)opencv_java342.dll/.so/.dylib is in a folder in `java.library.path`.
 You may see a warning about not having (lib)opencv_java342.dll/.so/.dylib in the correct directory when compiling the objectRecognition jar, but this can be safely ignored since you will be setting the path yourself.
 Instructions for installing OpenCV can be found at the [official site](https://docs.opencv.org/3.4.2/d9/d52/tutorial_java_dev_intro.html)